Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 * Mesh router SSID maximum length:

-  The maximum applicable mesh router SSID can be 32 characters long but in mesh mode a mesh router SSID of upto 31 characters is valid.
+  The maximum applicable mesh router SSID can be 32 characters long but in mesh mode a mesh router SSID of up to 31 characters is valid.
 This is due to a bug in the Espressif mesh library.

 * Dropped packets in non-root mesh node: